walterrowe/capture-one-scripts/apply-keyword-bw/README.md

 Follow these steps to execute this script:

+1. Download the file [apply-keyword-to-bw.applescript](apply-keyword-to-bw.applescript) to your macOS system.
-1. Open the Capture One catalog you want to update and select the All Images collection.
+2. Open the Capture One catalog you want to update and select the All Images collection.
-2. Open run this script from Apple ScriptEditor.
+3. Open script in Apple ScriptEditor.
+4. Make any desired changes to the list of keywords applied.
+5. Run the script by pressing the "Run" button (looks like a "Play" button).

 When the script is completed, it will show a list of image names in the results window.

 # Watch It Run

-If you open the Filters tool before running and scroll down to the Keywords filter and your black and white keyword, you can watch the counter go up as this script finds and applies your keyword to each image that has the Black and White tool enabled (checkbox).
+Before you run the script, open the Filters tool in Capture One and scroll down to the Keywords filter.
+Scroll down the list of keywords to your black and white keyword.
+Now press the "Run this script" button in Script Editor.
+You will see the counter for your chosen keywords go up as this script finds and applies your keywords to each image that has the Black and White tool enabled (checkbox) or saturation set to -100.